chaxito/JnB/README.md

 ## Company Profile

 This a website for JnB company.
-A private company owned and managed by
+A private company owned and managed by JnB Holdings.

 ## Licence